You Don't Mess Around with Jim (song): Content

-This is followed by the repeat of the Chorus and the repeated Coda before the song's fade.
+This is followed by the repeat of the chorus and the repeated coda before the song's fade.

-Croce tells a similar story— a much-feared tough guy who gets his comeuppance from someone even tougher— in his later hit single "Bad, Bad Leroy Brown".
+Croce tells a similar story—a much-feared tough guy who gets his comeuppance from someone even tougher—in his later hit single "Bad, Bad Leroy Brown".

 Reception

-Cash Box described it as being "perfectly polished and honed for super Top 40/ MOR/ FM impact" despite being Croce's first single.
+Cash Box described it as being "perfectly polished and honed for super Top 40/MOR/FM impact" despite being Croce's first single.
+Record World said that the song "is just fine, and it appears another star is born."

 Live performances

 Live versions of the song have been released on both of Croce's live albums, Have You Heard: Jim Croce Live and Jim Croce Live: The Final Tour.